mastodon/documentation/Running-Mastodon/Vagrant-guide.md

 ## Basic setup

-Install the latest versions of Vagrant and VirtualBox for your operating systems, and then run:
+First, install the latest versions of Vagrant and VirtualBox for your operating system.

+**Optional:**

+The following command will update your 'hosts' file when you start the virtual machine, allowing you to access the site at http://mastodon.dev (instead of http://localhost:3000):

     vagrant plugin install vagrant-hostsupdater

-This is optional, but will update your 'hosts' file when you start the virtual machine, allowing you to access the site at http://mastodon.dev (instead of http://localhost:3000).

-To create and provision a new virtual machine for Mastodon development:
+To create and provision a new virtual machine for Mastodon development run:

     git clone git@github.com:tootsuite/mastodon.git
     cd mastodon